kevin11h/Christian-AMWF/README.md

 When the LORD your God brings you into the land you are entering to possess, you are to proclaim the blessing on Mount Gerizim and the curse on Mount Ebal.

-# Revelation 21:4 King James Version (KJV)

-4 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.

 https://www.amazon.com/Red-Heart-Chinese-Communists-Revolution/dp/0190640553